fazaadiguno/topedredux/README.md

-This project is deployed at [https://epic-jepsen-a9f98a.netlify.com/] (this Netlify link).
+This project is deployed at https://epic-jepsen-a9f98a.netlify.com/

 ## Available Scripts